-Florencia Abergel, originally from Argentina, began her dance training at age 8, studying with Toni Carrion.
-She continued her dance studies while attending Wellesley College, where she danced with the Wellesley College Dancers.
+Florencia, originally from Argentina, began her dance training at the age of eight with Toni Carrion at Village Dance Arts.
+She continued her dance studies while attending Wellesley College in Massachusetts.
 Florencia has studied Creative Dance and Movement and has continued to pass on her love of dance to young children.
 “Miss Flower” teaches our youngest dancers in the “Dance To Your Own Tune” program and continues her Royal Academy of Dance studies through the Royal Academy teacher training program.
 She also shares her love of Ballet and Modern dance with adults who know (or wish to learn) how wonderful it feels to dance.

 Miki graduated with Honors while majoring in Dance and Choreography at the University of California, Riverside, with a Chancellor’s Performance Scholarship in Dance.
 For two years, Miki toured with live stage shows “Sesame Street Live,” and “Dragon Tales Live” under VEE Corporation.
 Some of Miki’s film and television credits include “187” starring Samuel L. Jackson, “Gilmore Girls,” “Seventh Heaven,” and the “O.C.”
 She is also a member of the Taiko Center of Los Angeles, a Japanese drumming ensemble.
 She has united tap and taiko at such venues as the Hollywood Bowl, Ford Theatre, Japan American Theatre, and in Japan and Singapore.
 Miki is currently pursuing the art of teaching both dance and taiko and has been teaching since the age of 15 at various institutions such as the University of Redlands, Jane Addams Middle School in Lawndale, the Claremont Colleges, and others.
 She thoroughly enjoys spreading the love of dance and taiko to students of all ages.